Hi, I’m Charley.

 Also for Texas Monthly, I reported a photoessay about the next generation of hunters, interviewing Black children about what it means to be a youth of color in the older, whiter world of Texas hunting.

-I also find, write, edit, and produce multimedia stories for organizations like Bay Area nonprofit Year Up and NYC nonprofit Hearts of Gold, and for brands including Google, Indeed, and Nike.
+I also find, write, edit, and produce multimedia stories for organizations like Bay Area nonprofit Year Up and NYC nonprofit Hearts of Gold, and for brands including Google, Indeed, Nike, and Quartz Creative.

 For Hello Sunshine x Reese's Book Club, I produced and art-directed To Be Continued, a video series of short stories written and animated by women across the world.